nava2105/palm_google/README.md

 ***
 This project is a Python-based **PDF Management System** that allows users to:
 - Upload and process PDF files to extract metadata and content.
-- Generate embeddings using **Google Generative AI** to identify contract details such as provider, RUC, awarded value, and contract administrator.
+- Generate embeddings using **Google Generative AI** to identify contract details such as provider, RUC, awarded value, and contract administrator if the uploaded file is an adjudication resolution, else if it is a star resolution, it extracts the members of the technical committee.
 - Display extracted details in a GUI-based application using **Tkinter**.
 - Edit and save JSON data containing metadata and responses.